RexStrider/ForestInitiative/README.md

 There is one more step we need to do before we can run this project.
 Remember that this project uses the News API and Google Civic Information, so we need to reference the API keys somewhere to enable the application to use the APIs.

-Assuming you are still in the client directory, you will need to first go back to the root directory of the project.
+Assuming you are still in the client directory, you will need to go back to the root directory of the project.

 After that, go to the config directory and create a file called "dev.js".